Robervert/Eliza_Prompt/README.md

 # Eliza_Prompt
 A C++ prompt executive implementation of Eliza, the first AI invented on 1966 in MIT.
-It's just a practice.